xoseperez/basicstation-docker/README.md

 This project is available on Docker Hub (https://hub.docker.com/r/xoseperez/basicstation) and GitHub (https://github.com/xoseperez/basicstation-docker).

-This project is an evolution of the BasicStation implementation for Docker @mpous and I have been working on.
-You can still find it here: https://github.com/mpous/basicstation.

 This project has been tested with The Things Stack Community Edition (TTSCE or TTNv3).